— Programs

 Select community stakeholders that have a pulse on your community

-Conduct structured 30-60 minute interviews with each stakeholders focused on your problem of practice
+Conduct structured 30-60 minute interviews with each stakeholder focused on your problem of practice

 Transcribe each interview